cnvrg/ragllm_slim/README.md

 ## Prerequisite

-1. A Large Language Model hosted on cnvrg.io or OpenAI or HuggingFace.
+1. A Large Language Model hosted on cnvrg, OpenAI or HuggingFace.
 2. A cnvrg dataset holding the relevant documents to be used for RAG endpoint.
 The dataset needs to be added to the flow as a data task.
-3. In order to keep the FastRAG endpoint up-to date with newly added data use the [continual learning](https://app.cnvrg.io/docs/core_concepts/flows.html#settings) feature in the flow config.For every file change of the conected dataset a new version of the FastRAG endpoint will be launched with access to the latest files.
+3. In order to keep the FastRAG endpoint up-to-date with newly added data use the [continual learning](https://app.cnvrg.io/docs/core_concepts/flows.html#settings) feature in the flow configurations.
+For every file change of the conected dataset a new version of the FastRAG endpoint will be launched with access to the latest files.

+## Flow
 1. Click on `Use Blueprint` button.
 2. You will be redirected to a new project with the blueprint flow page.
 3. Go to the project settings section and update the [environment variables](https://app.cnvrg.io/docs/core_concepts/projects.html#environment) with relevant information that will be used by the RAG endpoint.
-    For more info see the component [readme](https://app.af2jdjq262tdqvyelihtqnd.cloud.cnvrg.io/blueprintsdev/blueprints/libraries/rag-endpoint-slim/1.0.0)
+For more info see the component [documentation](https://app.af2jdjq262tdqvyelihtqnd.cloud.cnvrg.io/blueprintsdev/blueprints/libraries/rag-endpoint-slim/1.0.0)
 4. Link the cnvrg dataset as a task with the inference.
 5. Click on continual learning and select `Trigger on dataset update` and choose your dataset
 6. Click on the ‘Run Flow’ button